-Mosiello has spent the past two seasons at Tennessee serving as the recruiting coordinator and hitting instructor.
-He brings over 19 years of collegiate coaching experience and seven more years of experience as a minor league manager.
+Mosiello came to TCU after spending two seasons at Tennessee serving as the recruiting coordinator and hitting instructor.
+He has over 20 years of collegiate coaching experience and seven more years of experience as a minor league manager.
 His talents were rewarded in the summer of 2017 as he was tabbed a coach on the USA Baseball 18U National Team in addition to being the 2018 16U NTDP head coach.

 Volunteer Assistant Coach

-TCU head coach Jim Schlossnagle has announced the addition of Zach Etheredge to the coaching staff.
-He will take over as the volunteer assistant.
+TCU baseball head coach Jim Schlossnagle has announced the addition of John DiLaura to the coaching staff.
+He will serve as the volunteer assistant coach.

 Director of Baseball Operations